ReubenStr0bel/Duo-Teithio-Website/README.md

   2. Be able to sign up to a newsletter

 #### Client Goals
 1. Easily navigate to a booking enquiry form
 2. View biographical information including performance history
 3. View recorded performances to assess suitability of duo for hire

 ### Known Bugs
+* Background image on home page contact form section doesn't work

 ## Deployment

   ### GitHub Pages

-  ### Forking the GitHub Repository

-  ### Making a Local Clone

 ## Credits